Vigilante (video game)

 is a 1988 beat 'em up video game developed and published by Irem for arcades; it was released in North America by Data East.
-It is considered as a spiritual sequel to Irem's earlier Kung-Fu Master (1984).
+It is considered a spiritual sequel to Irem's earlier Kung-Fu Master (1984).

 Plot

 Set in downtown New York City, the game's plot involves a lone, professional martial artist who becomes a vigilante to fight an evil gang called the Skinheads, ruled by a man known as the Giant Devil, in order to protect his "turf" and save a female hostage named Madonna, who was kidnapped by them.